 Oh yes!
 There's even one TTL i/p on the TM#128.
 (Couldn't leave that "bit" (in both senses!) out!)

-He seems to be that rare combination: A non-commercial presence on the web, who just wants to share what he's mastered, and someone who actually knows what he is talking about.
-And he's willing to supply the bits and pieces you need, piece-meal, in kit form, or assembled modules.
+He was that rare combination: A non-commercial presence on the web, who just wanted to share what he'd mastered, and someone who actually knew what he was talking about.
+And he supplied the bits and pieces you need, piece-meal, in kit form, or assembled modules.

 Also from Peter Anderson, IOM#135E, and IOM#136 $60 assembled and tested.
 They are similar to the above, but add 8 digital outputs, 6 digital inputs, i/o lines and some 10 or 12 bit ADCs.
 They differ from one another in their ADC and 1-Wire capabilities, but both offer significant 1-Wire connectivity. they can both read 1-Wire temperature sensors, counters and ADCs (Why more ADCs?
 The 1-Wire means that the ADC can be away from the PC.)
 The slight "downside" of this extra capability is a very slightly more complex protocol for "talking" to the device.
 These are also available in USB versions, which not only spare you the "joys" of serial comms, but also draw their power from the USB socket.
 At 6/05 they cost US$70, assembled.

 Kit LCD #105 includes similar features, with LCD driving built in.
 For the least expensive option, you can choose a 20X4 Character LCD and you'll only spend $25.
 There's a similar assembled product if you don't want to deal with connecting the bits.

 I should mention that the kits require some experience.
 Everything you need is well presented, but you have to bring some skills and knowledge to the table.
 They are not for rank beginners, but they are well documented, and good "learning experiences" for the hobbyist with intermediate skills.